laghoule/mquest/README.md

 ---

 _This project is a personal journey into low-level programming, bringing modern development workflows to the classic 8086/8088 architecture.
-It's a tribute to the era of early PCs and a testament to the enduring power of silicon._
+It's a tribute to the era of early PCs._